Asian American and Pacific Islander Heritage Month

 term attempts to give expression to cultural, linguistic, and ethnic diversity while

 recognizing common historical experiences in American history.
-Asian Pacific American
+Asian American and Pacific Islander

 Heritage Month celebrates the collective accomplishments of these communities.